Safeguarding and Wellbeing

 - All staff are trained in Safeguarding and Prevent (counter terrorism)

-- We will promote and reinforce shared values; to create space for free and open debate; and to listen and support the learner voice.
+- We will promote and reinforce shared values; to create space for free and open debate; and to listen and support the student voice.

 - We will work to break down segregation among different student communities including by supporting inter-faith and inter-cultural dialogue and understanding, and to engage all students in playing a full and active role in wider engagement in society

-- We will ensure student safety and that the College is free from bullying, harassment and discrimination
+- We will ensure student safety and that the College is free from bullying, harassment including sexual harassment and will not tolerate any form of discrimination

 - To provide support for students who may be at risk and appropriate sources of advice and guidance